 Environmental Studies is a Paper 1 section, and it is one of the most under-prepared parts of CTET because candidates assume it is "general knowledge".
 It is not.
 EVS at the primary level has a specific philosophy, a defined set of themes, and a pedagogy that the exam tests directly.
-This guide covers the concepts, the themes, and the testing pattern so you can treat EVS as the scoring section it can be.
+Get those three right and EVS becomes one of the safest scoring parts of Paper 1, because its questions run on a value system you can predict.

 What EVS is at the primary level